Hassaan11/minesweeper/README.md

     };
    ```

-## Code Evolution and Optimization
+## Code Optimization

 ### Initial Implementation
 Initially, the application used props drilling to pass data through multiple component layers.
 The entire board generation logic and UI rendering were handled directly in `App.tsx`, making the component cluttered and challenging to manage.

 ### Optimized Implementation
 I optimized the application's structure by implementing the Context API to manage global state, reducing the need for props drilling.
-Additionally, I incorporated React Router for better navigation, allowing different components to manage their own views and states independently.
+Additionally, I added React Router for better navigation, allowing different components to manage their own views and states independently.
 This led to a cleaner and more maintainable codebase:
 - **Context API**: Centralizes state management, making data accessible throughout the component tree without passing props explicitly.
-- **React Router**: Enables seamless navigation between different parts of the application, enhancing user experience and making the app modular.
+- **React Router**: Enables seamless navigation between different parts of the application, enhancing user experience.

 ### Impact of the Change
-- **Improved Maintainability**: The refactor significantly simplified the code structure, making it easier to manage and understand.
+- **Improved Maintainability**: The refactor simplified the code structure, making it easier to manage and understand.
-- **Performance Enhancement**: By reducing unnecessary re-renders through proper state management, the app performs better, particularly when handling large data sets like the Minesweeper board.
 - **Enhanced User Experience**: The introduction of routing provided a more fluid navigation experience, allowing users to interact with different views without reloading the entire application.

 ## Further Improvements